 We soon figured that it just wasn’t worth getting any of the unlimited passes as we weren’t traveling too far out.
 However, upon more research, it might actually make sense to get an Icoca Prepaid Card.

 If you’re travelling to Kyoto and Nara, the Icoca Prepaid Card also covers these regions so you can save the hassle of dealing with buying single tickets before every train ride.

 For ¥2,000 they can be purchased from Kansai Airport and includes a ¥500 refundable deposit – although, the card remains valid for 10 years so you might just want to save it for your next visit!

-If you’d like to explore beyond Osaka, check our our JR Pass budget itinerary where we explored 9 cities in the Kansai-Hiroshima region for under $1.1k!
+If you are travelling from Tokyo and would like to visit Osaka, this 7-Day Tokyo to Osaka JR Pass Itinerary will be perfect for you!
+And if you’d like to explore beyond Osaka, check our JR Pass budget itinerary where we explored 9 cities in the Kansai-Hiroshima region for under $1.1k!

 Flying to Osaka

 Update: Scoot now flies to Osaka 10 times a week including both non-stop and direct flights (via Bangkok)!

 Although the flight via Bangkok was slightly longer than usual, we pretty much snoozed our way through in the comfortable 787 Dreamliner.

 It probably also helped that we were seated in the ScootinSilence quiet zone — an exclusive child-free area just behind the ScootBiz cabin — ensuring that we could get the rest we needed.
 Seats in this section also offer extra legroom as the seats are either Super (33-34″) or Stretch (34″).

 Do you have any favourites from Osaka we missed out in this guide?
 Let us know in the comments below!